xidexia/xidexia.github.io/index.md

 <LI>Our new paper: "Moment Matching for Multi-Source Domain Adaptation" is accepted to ICCV 2019!
 It is posted <a href="https://arxiv.org/abs/1812.01754">here</a>. </LI>
 <LI>In Summer 2019, I worked as a Research Intern at Google AI Research.</LI>
 <LI>Our new paper: "Deep Metric Learning to Rank" is accepted to CVPR 2019!
 It is posted <a href="http://openaccess.thecvf.com/content_CVPR_2019/papers/Cakir_Deep_Metric_Learning_to_Rank_CVPR_2019_paper.pdf">here</a>. </LI>
-<LI>We release the M3SDA dataset.
-It is by far the largest unsupervised domain adaptation (UDA) dataset with six distinct domains and approximately 0.6 million images distributed among 345 categories, addressing the gap in data availability for multi-source UDA research.
-You can find it <a href="http://ai.bu.edu/M3SDA/">here</a>.</LI>

 ---
 <h4><a name="publication"></a>Publications</h4>